 Increased Prices For Raw Materials May Have A Negative Impact Upon Us.
-The price level of raw materials increased in the fiscal years ended March 31, 2019, 2018 and 2017.
+The price level of certain raw materials has increased each year since the fiscal year ended March 31, 2016.
 The price of some of the raw materials fluctuates directly with the price of oil.
 If oil prices increase in the future, it will likely result in a further increase in the costs of components to us, as well as an increase in our operating expenses, which could have a material adverse effect upon our business and results of operations.

 We May Face An Increased Shortage Of Factory Workers.
 Currently, we have a sufficient number of factory workers at our Xinxing factory and do not expect a significant labor shortage in the next 12 months.
-However, there can be no assurance that we will not experience an increased need for workers in China in the future or that we will be able to adequately staff our factories could have a material adverse impact on production, which could lead to delays in shipments or missed sales.
+However, there can be no assurance that we will not experience an increased need for workers in China in the future or that we will be able to adequately staff our factory in Xinxing in the future.
+The inability to adequately staff our factories could have a material adverse impact on production, which could lead to delays in shipments or missed sales.
 In the event that we have delayed or lost sales, we may need to deliver goods by air at our cost to ensure that our products arrive on time, which would likely result in an increase in air freight costs and vendor fines and could result in missed sales, any of which could have a material adverse effect upon our business and our results from operations.

 Recent Changes In The PRC's Labor Law Could Penalize Bonso If It Needs To Make Additional Workforce Reductions.
 In June 2007, the National People's Congress of the PRC enacted new labor law legislation called the Labor Contract Law, which became effective on January 1, 2008.
 It formalizes workers' rights concerning overtime hours, pensions, layoffs, employment contracts and the role of trade unions.
-Considered as one of the strictest labor laws in the world, among other things, this new law requires an employer to conclude an "open-ended employment contract" is in effect a lifetime, permanent contract, which is terminable only in specified circumstances, such as a material breach of the employer's rules and regulations, or for a serious dereliction of duty.
+Considered as one of the strictest labor laws in the world, among other things, this new law requires an employer to conclude an "open-ended employment contract" with any employee who either has worked for the employer for 10 years or more or has had two consecutive fixed-term contracts.
+An "open-ended employment contract" is in effect a lifetime, permanent contract, which is terminable only in specified circumstances, such as a material breach of the employer's rules and regulations, or for a serious dereliciton of duty.
 Under the new law, downsizing by 20% or more of each individual entity may occur only under specified circumstances, such as a restructuring undertaken pursuant to China's Enterprise Bankruptcy Law, or where a company suffers serious difficulties in production and/or business operations.
 Also, if we lay off more than 20 employees at one time, we have to communicate with the labor union of our Company and report to the District Labor Bureau.
-During the fiscal year ended March 31, 2014, we paid severance payments of \$1,194,000 for reducing our full workforce in Shenzhen, PRC as we moved our operations to the new factory in Xinxing, and the accumulated provision was approximately \$437,000 as of March 31, 2019 (2018: \$396,000; 2017: \$297,000; 2016: \$317,000; 2015: \$256,000).
+During the fiscal year ended March 31, 2014, we paid severance payments of \$1,194,000 for reducing our full workforce in Shenzhen, PRC as we moved our operations to the new factory in Xinxing, and the accumulated provision was approximately \$444,000 as of March 31, 2020 (2019: \$437,000; 2018: \$396,000; 2017: \$297,000; 2016: \$317,000).
 This accrued severance payment allowance is reviewed every year.
 We may incur much higher costs under China's labor laws if we are forced to downsize again, and accordingly, this new labor law may exacerbate the adverse effect of the economic environment on our financial results and financial condition.